jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Flying Squirrel.md

 RacialMods: +12 Acrobatics, +8 Climb
 Languages:
 SQ: glide
+SpecialAbilities:
+  Glide (Ex): >
-SpecialAbilities: Glide (Ex) A flying squirrel cannot use its fly speed to hover.
+    A flying squirrel cannot use its fly speed to hover.
 When flying, a flying squirrel must end its movement at least 5 feet lower in elevation than where it started.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: